Well-posedness and propagation of chaos for McKean-Vlasov equations with jumps and locally Lipschitz coefficients: Well-posedness of McKean-Vlasov equations

-\end{rem}
+\end{rem} }

 \begin{ex} A natural form of the coefficient of a McKean-Vlasov equation is given by the so-called "true McKean-Vlasov" case.
-For simplicity, we only give the form for $b$, but a similar form can be considered for the other coefficient.
+In our framework, it is possible to consider the function~$b$ under the following form

 with $\tilde b:\r^2\rightarrow\r.$